hectorruizlaph/counrty-dialcode-flag/README.md

 # counrty-dialcode-flag

-json public api for conunries with a flag emoji and dial code
+public json api for conuntries with a flag emoji and dial code